MicrosoftDocs/OData-docs/Odata-docs/changelog/odatalib-7x.md

 ## ODataLib 7.9.1 Release

 **[Be NOTED]**
-To support gradual introduction of asynchronous cleanup of manage resources, a dependency on Microsoft.Bcl.Interfaces was added.
+To support gradual introduction of asynchronous cleanup of managed resources, a dependency on Microsoft.Bcl.Interfaces was added.
 If you update the OData core libraries packages in your project to 7.9.1 or higher, please add Microsoft.Bcl.Interfaces package as well.

 ***Features***